cyberoptic-security/wildmail/README.md

 # wildmail

 wildmail is an email inbox that allows receiving email to any name @ any subdomain of a specified domain without having to create the account first e.g. user@company1.example.com, user2@company2.example.com, user1@company2.example.com.
-When email is received by wildmail, it is automatically stored in a folder that matches the subdomain, and can be views in a basic front end client.
+When email is received by wildmail, it is automatically stored in a folder that matches the subdomain, this folder will be automatically created if it doesn't already exist.
+Emails can then be viewed through the front end client.

 The purpose of wildmail is for when you want to test systems for yourself or clients.
 For instance if you are testing a web application you may want multiple user accounts for testing different scenarios.